nearform/github-snooze-chrome-extension/README.md

 - Enable Developer Mode by clicking the toggle switch next to **Developer mode**
 - Click the **Load unpacked** button and select the extension directory, in this case the previously extracted folder

-## Usage instructions for developers
+## Usage instructions for the developers
 In order to use this extension during the development, you have to complete these steps:

 - `npm start` in the project root, this command will generate the `dist` folder and will run the extension in `watch` mode